The Ruby Award

 Celebrating the Work of Jewish Youth Professionals in the Bay Area

-The Ruby Award is an annual award for excellence in Jewish youth education and engagement, established in 2020 in collaboration with the San Francisco Teen Initiative.
+The Ruby Award is a special opportunity to recognize excellence in Jewish youth education and engagement, established in 2020 in collaboration with the San Francisco Teen Initiative.
 Jewish LearningWorks is proud to give this award in memory of Robert Ruby, to honor his commitment to teen education.

-The Ruby Award is offered to enhance the prominence and celebrate the essential work of Jewish youth professionals in the Bay Area.
-This annual opportunity for recognition amplifies the importance of teen engagement, and highlights the success of professionals who work with Jewish teens.
+The Ruby Award is offered to enhance the prominence and celebrate the essential work of professionals in the Bay Area who work with adolescents.
+This annual opportunity for recognition amplifies the importance of keeping our young ones engaged, and highlights the success of professionals who work with Jewish adolescents.
 Award recipients also receive an $1,800 honorarium.

 • Have at least 10 years of experience as a youth professional working directly with Jewish teens.